 - The Twilight Zone (1959): In "I Dream of Genie", George P. Hanley's dog Attila is named after Attila the Hun.

 - The Twilight Zone (1985): In "Little Boy Lost", the photojournalist Carol Shelton's cat is named Ansel after Ansel Adams.

 - The West Wing: Mathematics professor Talmidge Cregg has a cat named Nicodemus.

-- Jimmy Neutron the boy genius designed and built his robot dog and named him Goddard in honor of rocket science physicist and inventor Robert Goddard.
+- In The Adventures of Jimmy Neutron, Boy Genius, the titular boy genius designed and built his robot dog and named him Goddard in honor of rocket science physicist and inventor Robert Goddard.
 Especially apt when, in his first animated feature film, Jimmy is able to ride upon Goddard like a space bike.